0xm51/AlgoAllTx2Excel/README.md

  - Main addr which seems to be a final destination for many hacked accounts => `6PO62A5VTCIQJWFGEV7RNAGXE5AVCIFI5VYOO4MX6OFEQHB6P2XCXW3SBY`
  - Addr used as a "transit" addr => `4UE7AHNYEYD5Z2VJUYTU5JIXHLFJIVBXF3RXZRJSMN4ASAJEJOOBYOK4AE`
  - Last addr before transfering to binance 5 => `VX6JI2PB67HIRCVAERVCEKYD2Q3UGUGWTPWXWEYIDZMEAB4Q4VNHRHVKYY`
+ - New malicious addr on 31 march 2023 but seems not related to addr above => `MVEKYHFLJ63UKDYGNKCJD7WO5KFJZFVFMJPSDAWLDIDP4LUP575YDOW6GI`

 ## Requirements
 Tested with: